 "Mandarin oranges" is a term that applies to an entire group of citrus fruits.
-This group, botanically classified as Citrus reticulata, includes such varieties as Satsuma, Clementine, Dancy, Honey, Pixie, and tangerines in general.
-Most are sweeter than their other citrus cousins (yet there are some tart varieties), have a bright orange skin that is easy to peel, and inner segments that are easily separated.
+This group, botanically classified as Citrus reticulata, includes varieties such as satsuma, clementine, dancy, honey, pixie, and tangerines in general.
+Most mandarins are sweeter than their other citrus cousins, while there are some tart varieties.
+Most mandarins have a bright orange skin that is easy to peel, and inner segments that are easily separated.
 There are seeded and seedless varieties.

 The terms "mandarin orange" and "tangerine" are often used interchangeably, particularly outside the United States.
-This can be confusing, because although a tangerine is a mandarin orange, not all mandarin oranges are tangerines.
+This can be confusing because although a tangerine is a mandarin orange, not all mandarin oranges are tangerines.

-Mandarin refers to the bright orange robes worn by the mandarins, public officials of the ancient Chinese court.
-These delectable fruits were often reserved strictly for the privileged class in the Far East, another distinguishing reason why they are called mandarins or mandarin oranges today.
+The name "mandarin" refers to the bright orange robes worn by the Mandarins, who were public officials of the ancient Chinese court.
+These delectable fruits were often reserved strictly for the privileged class in the Far East, another distinguishing reason why they are called mandarin oranges today.
 Although cultivated for over 3,000 years in China, mandarin oranges did not reach Europe and North America until the nineteenth century.

 China is by far the largest grower and consumer in the world, with more 12 million tons harvested each year.
 Spain, Turkey, Brazil, Egypt are among the next most common producers.
 Mandarins are grown in the U.S., about 600,000 tons, mostly in California, Texas, and Alabama.